Educational Requirements

 Skills and Certifications:

-- Develop strong laboratory skills, including PCR, DNA sequencing, cell culture, and microscopy.
+- Develop essential laboratory skills, including DNA extraction, PCR, electrophoresis, and cell culture.

-- Consider certifications in specific molecular techniques to enhance your resume.
+- Consider certifications related to molecular diagnostics or specific techniques to enhance your resume.

 Study Path